aamrits/frontend-interview-questions/javascript-concepts.md

 </div>

 #### QB15
-### ☘️ Micro-Frontends: Building frontends in a microservices architecture
+### ☘️ What are Micro-Frontends.
+How do we build frontends in a microservices architecture

 <div align="right">